izdeveloper/jetson-ffmpeg/README.md

-# jetson-ffmpeg
+# jetson-ffmpeg for Jetson ORIN
-L4T Multimedia API for ffmpeg
+This patch support JetPack 5.1.2 and below

 **1.build and install library**